 Pharyngeal cancer develops in the pharynx, which is the part of the throat that sits behind the mouth and nasal cavity.
 Laryngeal cancer develops in the voice box, or larynx.
 The larynx is a tubular structure that sits at the top of the windpipe.

-Throat cancer is not very common in the United States.
+Throat cancer is uncommon in the United States.
 In fact, according to the National Cancer Institute, pharyngeal cancers — along with oral cancer — account for around

 Keep reading for more information on the symptoms, signs, and causes of throat cancer.
 This article also provides information on when to see a doctor.

-- A persistent sore throat: This is one of the most common symptoms of throat cancer.
+- Hoarse voice: A raspy, strained voice is one of the most common symptoms of throat cancer.

 - Difficulty swallowing: Some people may experience a burning sensation or pain in the throat when swallowing.
 They may also feel that food is becoming stuck in the throat.